DrJLabs/FancyRAG/docs/architecture.md

 ## High Level Architecture
 ### Technical Summary
 The solution is a Python 3.12 CLI that orchestrates knowledge-graph ingestion and retrieval using the official `neo4j-graphrag` package.
-Docker Compose (`docker-compose.neo4j-qdrant.yml`) launches Neo4j 5.26 with APOC Core and Qdrant latest on the developer host.
+Docker Compose (`docker-compose.neo4j-qdrant.yml`) launches Neo4j 5.26.12 with APOC Core and Qdrant 1.15.4 on the developer host.
 Python scripts create the Neo4j vector index, run `SimpleKGPipeline`, export embeddings to Qdrant, and execute retrieval with `QdrantNeo4jRetriever` and OpenAI GPT models.

 ### High Level Overview
 - **Architectural style:** Monolithic CLI orchestrator with local containerized dependencies.